 The three-dimensional nature of the mark is a reflection of the multi-faceted personalities the bee encompasses representing the company's multi-faceted services and products.
 Its crystal like form is a reference to a healing crystal, reflecting the company's mission of providing active lifestyle seekers with natural solutions for revitalisation and self-care.

-Strives to utilize the singular honey yellow colour and dynamic logotype naming system to be the forefront of the brand's visual identity, as seen through the mockups below.
+Print collateral and packaging utilizes the singular honey yellow colour and dynamic logotype naming system to be the forefront of the brand's visual identity, as seen through the mockups below.

 This section is a detailed account of the brand development, entailing various stages, starting from brainstorming ideas to decide what type of company I wanted to brand, conceptualising what the brand is about to creating a final logo for the chosen conceptual company.
 Challenges were encountered throughout the development process, but also led to insights that solved the encountered problems.